Get Help from Bob Vila

 While you can apply caulk by simply squeezing it out from the tube, it’s best to invest in a quality caulk gun.
 This will let you better manage the flow and will, as a result, produce more accurate results.
 The sturdy plunging mechanism allows for precise and even distribution of caulk, while the pressure release lets you stop quickly.
 Whichever method you choose, the trick is to not cut off too much of the tip from the caulk tube.
 A wide opening will yield a thick bead, which may lead to sloppy results.
 Cut the tip just above the indentation point that is usually marked on the tube.

 Painter’s tape makes a great guide to ensure a clean bead.
 Use long strips of tape to mask off the surface on either side of the line where you’ll be applying your bead of caulk, whether that’s along the wall, shower door, or tub.
 To start the bead, apply pressure to the caulk gun or tube and either pull the gun away from your starting point or, holding the gun at a 90-degree angle, push the caulk in a forward motion.
 There is no true right or wrong technique, so choose the approach that works best for you and proceed accordingly.

 Once the gap is full, wet your finger and wipe along the line to remove the excess caulk and create a smooth, rounded bead.
 Peel off the painter’s tape while the caulk is still wet, and then continue on to the next section to be caulked.

-When you’re done, allow the caulk to cure for at least 24 hours before hopping back into the shower to recharge your battery.
-A thorough caulking job should last at least a year—which means you have around 365 more chances to belt out your favorite show tune before you’ll have to repeat the process yet again.
+When you’re done, allow the caulk to cure for at least 24 hours before retuning to regular use of the shower.
+A thorough caulking job should last at least a year—which means you have around 365 more chances to belt out your favorite show tune before you’ll have to repeat the process and caulk the shower again.